moestv2dk/zabbixApi/README.md

 # zabbixApi
-This a zabbix API for communication  via PHP
+This for communication to the zabbix API via PHP